 I enjoy making a few batches and storing them in my freezer for a quick snack that quenches my sweet tooth cravings.
-It’s perfect for when you need a boost of energy or just need a little something to tie you over between meals.
+It’s perfect for when you need a boost of energy or just need a little something to tide you over between meals.

 Perfect Keto Hack

-Besides using recipes like this keto chocolate bark that is in essence a fat bomb to raise my ketone levels, I am a proponent of using exogenous ketones.
+Besides using recipes like this keto chocolate bark that is, in essence, a fat bomb to raise my ketone levels, I am a proponent of using exogenous ketones.